GLOBAL MARKETS-Dollar towering, stocks cowering as Fed flags more hikes | Business

 * C.bank meetings ahead in Britain, Switzerland and Norway

-"What else do you buy except for the U.S. dollar at the moment?" she added, citing growth clouds over Europe, Britain and China and yen weakness as Japan holds interest rates low.
-MSCI's broadest index of Asia-Pacific shares outside Japan dropped 1.4% to its lowest since May 2020.
-Japan's Nikkei fell 0.8% and touched a two-month low.
+"I think stock markets were still hoping the Fed would show some sign of halting the rate hikes at some point, but there was no sign of it," said Nomura strategist Naka Matsuzawa in Tokyo.
+In the rates market, short-term yields remain on the rise and the peak for the benchmark Fed funds rate a moving target.

-The U.S. yield curve deepened its inversion as investors priced out the chance of a "soft" economic landing and braced for damage to longer-run growth.
-The two-year yield rose to as high as 4.1320% in Asia while the 10-year yield held at 3.5416%.
+The median of Fed officials' own outlook has U.S. rates at 4.4% by year's end -- 100 bps higher than their June projection -- and even higher, at 4.6%, by the end of 2023.
+Futures have scrambled to catch up.
+The yield on two-year Treasuries hit a 15-year high of 4.1320% on Thursday.
+Ten-year yields are below that, at 3.5477% as traders price in the hikes' damage to longer-run growth.

-"The chances of a soft landing are likely to diminish to the extent that policy needs to be more restrictive, or restrictive for longer," Fed Chair Jerome Powell told reporters after the rate hike announcement.
-HIKES AHEAD
+"No one knows whether this process will lead to a recession or if so how significant that recession would be," Fed Chair Jerome Powell told reporters after the rate hike announcement.
+"The chances of a soft landing are likely to diminish to the extent that policy needs to be more restrictive, or restrictive for longer."

-Central bank meetings in Taiwan, the Philippines, Indonesia, Switzerland, Britain and Norway are due later in the day with hikes expected everywhere.
-Japan and China are the only major global outliers, with China cutting rates to support a sputtering economy and Japan waiting for wage growth before considering an exit to an enormous bond buying project that pins rates near zero.
+"WHAT ELSE DO YOU BUY?"
+The rates outlook is helping drive the dollar higher as U.S. yields look attractive and investors think other economies look too fragile to sustain rates as high as those contemplated in the United States.

-The yen shot to a two-decade low at 145.50 per dollar in the wake of the BOJ keeping policy steady, before rebounding a bit as traders are jittery about the prospect of currency intervention.
-Governor Haruhiko Kuroda's views on the yen's precipitous slide will be closely watched when he speaks at 0630 GMT.
+Japan and China are the outliers and their currencies are sliding particularly hard -- with the yen falling to the weaker side of 145 per dollar on Thursday as the Bank of Japan stuck with its ultra-easy monetary policy.
+Yields in Japan's government bond market also retreated as speculators closed some bets on imminent policy changes.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)